Docs

 • Freeze InferenceConfig from held-out calibration data.

-• Export an ONNX bundle from the eval wrapper.
+• Export a schema-v2 ONNX bundle from the eval wrapper.

 • Run validate_bundle(...).